ProgressNS/nativescript-ui-samples/README.md

 1. Make sure you are using NativeScript 1.2+.
 To see which version of NativeScript you are currently using, type `tns --version` in the console.
 2. Create a NativeScript application and add at least one of the platforms (Android or iOS) if you haven't done so already.
 3. Install the plugin by opening the root folder of the samples app and typing the following command: `tns plugin add nativescript-telerik-ui`.

-> Currently there are some additional installation steps that need to be taken care of manually.
-Please follow the instructions provided on the official Telerik UI for NativeScript documentation website: [http://docs.telerik.com/devtools/nativescript-ui/getting-started](http://docs.telerik.com/devtools/nativescript-ui/getting-started)